Benjiixd/MyAi/README.md

 # MyAi
-MyAi, all in one ai for normies
+MyAi, ai made for non-technical users that integrates into your personal life seemlesly.